NewZoneProject/NewZoneReference/services/gateway/README.md

 # Gateway Microservice

-Unified entrypoint for the NewZoneReference microservice cluster.
+Unified external entrypoint for the NewZoneReference microservice cluster.

+Gateway provides:
-This service provides a minimal, stateless proxy router that forwards requests to Identity, Metadata, Consensus, and Storage microservices.
+- direct proxy routes to Identity, Metadata, Consensus, and Storage microservices
+- an optional `/route` passthrough to the Routing Microservice
+- a minimal, stateless, dependency‑free REST interface

+This service does not contain business logic.
+It simply forwards requests to the appropriate internal microservice.

 ---

-## Routes
+## Direct Routes (recommended)

 ### /identity/*
 → forwarded to identity-service:3000